TAX CREDIT FAQ

 Q. What is the Earned Income Tax Credit?

 A. The Earned Income Tax Credit, EITC or EIC, is a benefit for working people with low to moderate income.
-To qualify, you must meet certain requirements and file a tax return, even if you do not owe any tax or are not required to file.
-EITC reduces the amount of tax you owe and may give you a refund.
+To qualify,individuals must meet certain requirements and file a tax return, even if they do not owe any tax or are not required to file.
+EITC reduces the amount of tax owed and may grant a refund.

 Additionally, many states have a state version of the EITC to supplement the federal credit.
 State EITC programs use the same eligibility rules as the federal EITC.
 Those who qualify for the EITC can also claim Oregon's Earned Income Credit (EIC), which is 8% of the taxpayer's federal credit.